alexhallam/tablespoon/README.md

 # Why Run Simple Methods

 We have found, by experience, many good uses for the methods in this package.
-To often we see that forecast method go in production without a naive method to accompany it.
-In our eyes we see that this is a missed opportunity.
+To often we see that forecast methods go in production without a naive method to accompany it.
+This is a missed opportunity.

 1. **Naive May Be Good Enough**: Some applications do not need anything more impressive than a simple forecasting method.